 2.5 Operating and Scheduling Requirements

-2.5.5 Notwithstanding any Dispatches of the Generating Unit in accordance with the CAISO Tariff, the CAISO shall have the right to issue operating orders as defined in Section 37.2.1.1 of the CAISO Tariff to the Generating Unit either directly or through the receiving Balancing Authority Area for emergency or contingency reasons, or to ensure the CAISO’s compliance with operating requirements based on WECC or NERC requirements and policies (e.g., WECC’s Unscheduled Flow Reduction Procedure).
-However, such operating orders may be issued only within the range of the CAISO-accepted Energy Bids for a given Operating Hour (or the applicable “sub-hour” interval).
+2.5.5 Notwithstanding any Dispatches of the Generating Unit in accordance with the CAISO Tariff, the CAISO shall have the right to issue Operating Instructions as defined in the CAISO Tariff to the Generating Unit either directly or through the receiving Balancing Authority Area for emergency or contingency reasons, or to ensure the CAISO’s compliance with operating requirements based on WECC or NERC requirements and policies (e.g., WECC’s Unscheduled Flow Reduction Procedure).
+However, such Operating Instructions may be issued only within the range of the CAISO-accepted Energy Bids for a given Operating Hour (or the applicable “sub-hour” interval).

 * * * * * *

-2.5.7 The Scheduling Coordinator for a Dynamic Schedule of an export of Energy from a Generating Unit must have the ability to override the associated Dynamic Schedule in order to respond to the operating orders of the CAISO or the Host Balancing Authority.
+2.5.7 The Scheduling Coordinator for a Dynamic Schedule of an export of Energy from a Generating Unit must have the ability to override the associated Dynamic Schedule in order to respond to the Operating Instructions of the CAISO or the Host Balancing Authority.

 * * * * * *